igjese/avalon/README.md

 ### Future Considerations

-#### Resource Management
+#### Drones

 - **Drones**: Similar to bots but bigger and specialized for heavy-duty tasks like e.g.mining.

 ### Sensors

 Sensors are additional components planned for future implementation.
 They will assist in various tasks like resource discovery and hazard detection.

-**Types**: Astro-Body, Resource, Life Form, Hazard, etc.
+- **Types**: Astro-Body, Resource, Life Form, Hazard, etc.

-**Attributes**: Range, Accuracy, Speed, Power Consumption.
+- **Attributes**: Range, Accuracy, Speed, Power Consumption.

-**Upgrades**: Improved sensors, faster computing hardware, specialized algorithms, and increased data storage.
+- **Upgrades**: Improved sensors, faster computing hardware, specialized algorithms, and increased data storage.

-**Advanced Types**: Spectral, Radio, Gravitic, Thermal.
+- **Advanced Types**: Spectral, Radio, Gravitic, Thermal.

-**Data Analysis**: From raw sensor data to player interpretation, various levels of data analysis will be available.
+- **Data Analysis**: From raw sensor data to player interpretation, various levels of data analysis will be available.
 This analysis process may itself function as a "production chain" within the game.